Text Input

 | Prompt | Text shown above the input.
 Supports variable templates. |

-| Store In Variable | String variable that receives the submitted text. |
+| Store In Variable | Text variable that receives the submitted text. |

 | Placeholder | Faint text shown inside the input before the player types.
 Supports variable templates. |